Ed Hale (businessman)

-Edwin F. Hale Sr. (born 1946/1947) is an American businessman and former banker who founded 1st Mariner Bank in 1995 and served as its chairman and chief executive officer until 2011.
+Edwin F. Hale Sr. (born 1946/1947) is an American businessman and former banker who founded 1st Mariner Bank in 1995 and was its chairman and chief executive officer until 2011.
 He owns the Baltimore Blast indoor soccer team.
 In 2014, Hale disclosed his involvement in clandestine operations with the Central Intelligence Agency, where he supported intelligence efforts throughout the 1990s and early 2000s.

 Early life and education

 Edwin F. Hale Sr. was raised in Sparrows Point, Maryland.
 He graduated from Sparrows Point High School in 1964.
-Hale attended Essex Community College for two years before dropping out, after which he married, fathered a child, and served a two-year stint as a medic in the U.S. Air Force.
+Hale attended Essex Community College for two years before dropping out, after which he married, fathered a child, and had a two-year stint as a medic in the U.S. Air Force.

 Career

 Hale returned to civilian life in 1968, afterwards starting his business career at the Port of Baltimore, where he founded Hale Intermodal Trucking Co.
 He expanded his business interests to include trucking and barge companies.
 In 1991, Hale spent $1.4 million to initiate a proxy battle for control of the Bank of Baltimore, which resulted in his appointment as chief executive.
 In 1994, he and the board sold the Bank of Baltimore to a New Jersey bank.

 In May 1995, Hale founded First Mariner Bancorp, a holding company for 1st Mariner Bank, based in Baltimore.
 The bank had $1.2 billion in assets and operated 24 branches in the Baltimore region by 2011.
-Hale served as chief executive officer (CEO) and chairman of the company.
+Hale was chief executive officer (CEO) and chairman of the company.
 The 2008 financial crisis adversely affected the bank, which faced losses due to faulty loans and was ordered by federal regulators in 2009 to increase its capital levels.
 Hale personally invested funds in the bank and sought additional capital without success.
 In 2011, Hale stepped down as chairman and CEO as part of a $36.4 million investment agreement with Priam Capital Fund I LP, which required leadership changes in exchange for recapitalization.
 After leaving the bank, Hale stated that he would likely no longer have an operational role but expected to remain a major shareholder.

-Hale served as chairman of Visit Baltimore, the city's convention and tourism agency, beginning in 2006.
+Hale w as chairman of Visit Baltimore, the city's convention and tourism agency, beginning in 2006.
 He has also been involved in real estate development, including a project at Canton Crossing, where 31 acres were sold to BCP Investors LLC.